 The countries and regions of origin of Donau Soja soya beans are defined in both political and geographical terms.
-The enumeration of the countries in which Donau Soja can be produced is based on the list of countries in the Danube river basin as delineated by the International Commission for the Protection of the Danube River (www.icpdr.org/main/danube-basin/countries.
-The enumeration of the Danube river basin as delineated by the International Commission for the Protection of the Danube River (www.icpdr.org/main/danube-basin/countries-danube-riverbasin).
+The enumeration of the countries in which Donau Soja can be produced is based on the list of countries in the Danube river basin as delineated by the International Commission for the Protection of the Danube River (www.icpdr.org/main/danube-basin/countries-danube-riverbasin).
 The Donau Soja region consists of the following European countries: